-This product is a Class II medical device designed for internal fixation of limb trauma, which involves the shoulder, elbow, wrist or ankle.
+This product is a medical device designed for internal fixation of limb trauma, which involves the shoulder, elbow, wrist or ankle in internal fixation.
 The product not only provides continuous and effective internal fixation at trauma sites, but also allows patients to move their joints naturally while recovering without the risk of breaking or displacing the fixation, thus reducing the chance of a secondary surgery for implant removal.
 The Company initiated the project in 2017 and started the product design, prototyping and testing, application for regulatory approval as well as other development activities, and obtained 510(k) from the US FDA in the first quarter of 2018.
-The Company continues to accrue clinical scale and user experiences, and is actively pursuing licensing or commercial partners.
+We are looking for licensing and commercial partners for the time being.